 One final survey two weeks after the election will ask you to reflect back on the election campaign as a whole.

 The minimum number of questionnaires you will be given to answer is 7.
 The maximum will depend on when the election is called, and whether it is a 5 or 6 week campaign.
-The latest possibility of a May 2019 election would need 15 or 16 questionnaires, but in that eventuality we’ll make some of the questionnaires much shorter.
+The latest possibility of a May 2019 election would see those who began in June answer 15 or 16 questionnaires, but in that eventuality we’ll make some of the questionnaires much shorter.

 Your total time commitment across the entire study is estimated at 4 hours; up to 5 hours in the event of a May 2019 election.
 This includes allowing some additional time here and there for comments or longer answers that you might like to make.